 2) What Is the Level of Resolution Needed?

-In microscopy, the features required for a digital camera for microscope eyepiece are quite distinct from what you would look for in a consumer camera.
+In microscopy, the features required for a digital camera for a microscope eyepiece are quite distinct from what you would look for in a consumer camera.
 Choosing a camera with higher megapixels will not be enough to satisfy your needs.
 Some factors like chip size, frame rate, and pixel size need to be considered.

 Lower magnification – if your purpose is to capture images of cells and tissues in routine applications, magnifying them up to 40x in brightfield, the recommendation would be at least a three-megapixel camera chip.
 Any medium-range pixel size should be enough to deliver the image quality you want.
 A cooling feature is not mandatory.

-Highest magnification – scientists looking to research the details of nuclei in 100x oil, or studying hematology, or observing the movements of bacteria in microbiology, need high-end resolution.
+Highest magnification – scientists looking to research the details of nuclei in 100x oil, studying hematology, or observing the movements of bacteria in microbiology, need high-end resolution.
 The best combination that can capture the truest image is a camera with optimized pixel size and a decent number of megapixels.

 Live image – live images are increasing in importance for teaching and tumor board discussions.
 They can be projected on a monitor with or without a computer.
 But for a smooth visual of the microscopic image, the camera needs to have a high frame rate (fps or frames per second).
 Technological advancement has further made it easier to directly connect the cameras to a screen without a computer.